IvanTsyganov/foodgram-project-react/README.md

 - online-service in Docker-containers
 - API-service
 - Docker-containers were used for project deploy
-- I will upload frontend and backend to DockerHub
+- Frontend and backend are uploaded to DockerHub
-- i will add workflow in near future
+- Working workflow

 ## How to start it: